Top Opendoor Competitors: Find the Best iBuyer for Your Home

 • A backup cash offer if your old home doesn’t sell within a 120-day window

 Selling through Orchard will cost you more than a traditional realtor, though.
-The company charges an extra 2.4% service fee on top of a 6% brokerage commission.
+The company charges a minimum 1.9% service fee on top of a 6% brokerage fee.[4]
 You're also required to work with an Orchard agent to list your house, instead of having the freedom to choose your own. '

 A final consideration is that Orchard's backup offer is worth less than full market value, which could be problematic if you're in a slow-moving market where homes may not sell within 120 days.